MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

     </figcaption>
 </figure>

-!!! tip "choice as an artist"
+!!! tip "🎨 as an artist"

     The choice mostly depends on which software will read your exr.
 Scanline is a safe default.
-It doesn't even matter for 3d render-engine because they rely on the own inetrmediate texture format (eg, .tx, .tex) which already encode the original in the proper optimized layout.
+It doesn't even matter for 3d render-engine because they rely on their own intermediate texture format (eg, .tx, .tex) which already encode the original in the proper optimized layout.

 ## unusual formats